chapinb/foroboto/README.md

 # More Information

-The full blog writeup can be found at http://chapinbryce.com/foroboto-20141002/

 Visit the project's development page on GitHub: https://github.com/chapinb/foroboto Leave any feature requests or bugs found in the issues tab.
-Wiki page coming soon!

 Tested on Windows 7 and OSX 10.8 against a Nexus 7 2013 running CyanogenMod and Towelroot.